ATC Tires Private Ltd., Alliance Tire Company Ltd.

 2. Dahej

-The company celebrates Socio & Cultural Events such as Independence Day (August 15), Republic Day (January 26), National Safety Week, World Environment Week, Quality Month, Women Day and Vishwakarma Puja, New Year Celebrations, Fathers Days, etc. On such national / public holidays, all employees celebrate together.
-On the auspicious Ganpati Puja, Navratri & Deepawali festival we celebrate by distributing gifts and sweets packets to all staff employees and third-party associates.
-As part of our employee’s well-ness & employee connect activities, we organize International Yoga Day & Sports Day in our factory.
+The company celebrates Socio & Cultural Events such as Independence Day (August 15), Republic Day (January 26), National Safety Week, World Environment Week, Quality Month, Women Day and Vishwakarma Puja, Ganesh Puja, Navratri, Diwali Celebrations, New Year Celebrations etc. On such national / public holidays, all employees celebrate together.
+On the auspicious Ganpati Puja, Navratri & Deepawali festival we celebrate by distributing gifts and sweets packets to all employees and third-party associates.
+As part of our employee’s well-ness & employee connect activities, we organize Sports Day & Health & mental well ness activities like Blood Donation camps (311 No of donor’s participation) in our factory.

 3. Mumbai